saurabhnemade/organization-handbook/src/content/docs/guidelines/backend.md

 ---
-title: Example Guide
+title: Backend
-description: A guide in my new Starlight docs site.
+description: Guidelines to contributing to backend
+sidebar:
+  order: 2
 ---

 Guides lead a user through a specific task they want to accomplish, often with a sequence of steps.